AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 ### Adding a person to a group

 The sequence diagram below illustrate the process of adding a Person to a Group by writing the command `add-to-group P/ p g/ g`.
+1. First the command will go through the standard logic sequence.
+Creating a Unique Command parser to parse input data to create a `AddPersonToGroupCommand` object
+2. The `LogicManger` then execute the command by calling `execute(m)
+3. `AddPersonToGroupCommand` will get the `Person` object to be added and the `Group` object to be added to from `Model`
+4. Lastly, the `addPersonToGroup` method will be called to add the `Person` object into the `Group` object.
+5. A `CommandResult` is returned for `Ui` purpose

 ![AddPersonToGroupSequenceDiagram-Logic](images/AddPersonToGroupSequenceDiagram-Logic.png)

 The `Group` object will create a new `GroupMemberDetail` object tied to the newly added `Person` object and stored into the Map as a key-value pair.
+6. After `addPersonToGroup` is called, the `Model` will call on the `VersionedAddressBook` to which adds `p:Person` to `g:Group`
+7. `Group` will create a new `GroupMemberDetails` object that corresponds to `p:Person` object
+8. Both the `p:Person` and the newly created `GroupMemberDetails` objects will be stored in an `ArrayListMap` within the `Group` object

 ![AddPersonToGroupSeqeunceDiagram-Model](images/AddPersonToGroupSequenceDiagram-Model.png)